aunnnn/ml-tutorial/_build/html/_sources/blog_content/linear_regression/linear_regression_tutorial.rst.txt

 In NumPy code, we can compute :math:`L(w) = (y - Xw)^T(y - Xw)`.

-There's no intuitive way to come up with this nice formula the first time you saw it.
+There’s no intuitive way to come up with this nice formula the first time you saw it.
 You have to work it out and put things together yourself.
-Then you'll start to memorize the pattern and it'll become easier.
+Then you’ll start to memorize the pattern and it’ll become easier.

 Deriving a Closed-form Solution
 -------------------------------

-To do that, we'll take derivative of :math:`L(w)` with respect to :math:`w`, set to zero and solve for :math:`w`.
+To do that, we’ll take derivative of :math:`L(w)` with respect to :math:`w`, set to zero and solve for :math:`w`.

 Writing matrix notation is already hard, taking derivative of it is even